rwanwork/sam2irs/README.md

 Introduction
 ------------

-sam2irs is a program for calculating intron retention scores (IRS) using input in the sequence alignment/map (SAM) format.
+sam2irs is a program for calculating intron retention scores (IRS') using input in the sequence alignment/map (SAM) format.
 It was developed using Perl but a C++ version is in development.

 This document accompanies: